div417/todo/README.md

-Its a todo app made with ruby sinatra framework
+Its a Todo App made with ruby sinatra framework